Introduction to Keywords via Understanding Searcher Psychology

 Set Your Title and Meta Description

-Take a look at one of the top results for a search for “devops” (really: “what is devops”).
+Take a look at one of the top results for a search for “sprint velocity ” (really: “what is sprint velocity”).

-In Atlassian’s entry, I’ve circled two things that pertain to what’s often called the “meta” of the post: the meta title and meta description.
+In LinearB’s entry answering the question “what is sprint velocity”, I’ve circled two things that pertain to what’s often called the “meta” of the post: the meta title and meta description.
 Without getting too far into the weeds, this involves using meta tags to suggest to the search engine what title and description to show in its results.
 (And it is a suggestion, since Google doesn’t always listen).